 Once you arrive at a page in your book where you embrace difficult times that transpired in life, you begin to gain clarity.
 It’s essential to accept the pain and let it transform you.
 If you set it free instead … Continue reading Let Pain Transform You

 When we’re in school, report cards are provided perodically.
 A grade is assigned to indicate progress.
 Restaurants, famed chefs, hotels and others wait impatiently while reviews and stars are handed out.
 Authors go through a similar process with exceptions.
-Writing … Continue reading The Wait is Over!
+Writing … Continue reading The Sublime Review!

 The About Me section of AW provides a brief summary of the woman behind the scenes.
 Rather, than give you with an updated summary, I thought answering some common questions will help readers get a better picture of the author … Continue reading Sneak Peek at the Woman Behind AW

 The word “divorce” is often perceived as a bad word by participants and outsiders alike.
 It evokes negative emotions that can brew the most awful stew.
 The anger, resentment and loneliness create a recipe for disaster.
 If you understand this wicked … Continue reading 3 Must Haves For Successful Co-Parenting

 Dear AW Readers, I hope this note finds you well.
 Thank you so much for reading the Awakened-Woman blog.
 Hopefully, you’re enjoying the site’s new look.
 Your notes have been amazing.
 I’m filled with gratitude to have the chance to … Continue reading Special Invitation for You

 My mother has always said, money and love don’t mix.
 Not only did she make a valid point.
 This advice saved me a few times.
 I’ve made my share of financial mistakes but damage control is possible.
 Recovery time is … Continue reading How to Wear a Luxury Handbag and Perfect Pair of Shoes Minus the Empty Wallet